Batters (13 players)

 ▶ Full Profile & Stats

-The safe-as-houses ex-pro who’ll remind you of his career if given half a chance.
-19 games, 394 runs, 18 wickets — the output is still there, and the price reflects it.
-Buy Morgan if you want explosive ceiling; buy Woolley if you want floor protection and entertaining post-match conversation.
+The ex-pro who’ll remind you of his career if given any opening at all.
+19 games, 394 runs, 18 wickets — the output remains stubbornly good.
+Buy Morgan for the ceiling; buy Woolley for the floor protection and the post-match analysis you didn’t ask for.

 | Batting | |